Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • rapid wear of the heart muscle, forced to pump thick blood.

-Violation of hemostasis is accompanied by a weakening of the walls of blood vessels, agglutination of platelets, the formation of atherosclerotic plaques, an increase in blood pressure, an increase in the risk of bleeding or intracerebral hemorrhage.
-What to do if very thick blood threatens with serious complications?
+Violation of hemostasis is accompanied by a weakening of the walls of blood vessels, adhesion of platelets, the formation of atherosclerotic plaques, an increase in blood pressure, an increased risk of bleeding or intracerebral hemorrhage.
+What to do if very thick blood threatens with severe complications?
 It is necessary to consult a therapist, undergo laboratory tests and, after confirming the diagnosis, begin treatment.

 The treatment regimen is selected by the doctor individually, taking into account the reasons that violate the hematocrit.
-There is no single way to deal with blood clotting, since the tactics of treatment largely depend on the underlying disease, against which the functions of the hematopoietic system are impaired.
-In order to restore blood flow, it is imperative to correct the course of metabolic processes and take measures aimed at reducing blood viscosity and combating the formation of blood clots.
+There is no single way to combat blood thickening, since the treatment tactics largely depend on the underlying disease, against the background of which there is a violation of the functions of the hematopoietic system.
+In order to restore blood flow, the course of metabolic processes must be corrected and measures are taken to reduce blood viscosity and fight the formation of blood clots.

 The following groups of drugs are used to thin the blood:

-• Antiplatelet agents - Aspirin and medicines based on acetysalicylic acid (Cardiopyrin, Cardiomagnyl, Aspirin-cardio), which reduce blood viscosity and prevent the formation of blood clots.
+• Antiplatelet agents - Aspirin and medicines based on acetisalicylic acid (Cardiopyrin, Cardiomagnyl, Aspirin-cardio), which reduce blood viscosity and prevent blood clots from forming.

 • Anticoagulants (Heparin, Curantil, Warfarin) prevent blood clotting, improve its fluidity, and prevent thrombotic complications.